rtmigo/vien_py/README.md

 # Why

 Switching between different projects in Python should be simple.
-I wanted a short command that I would type even half asleep.
+A short command that I would type even half asleep.

 Not something like